You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 I hope this post was useful for you.

-If you have any remaining question or a suggestion, feel free to post a comment below.
+If you have any remaining question or a suggestion, feel free to leave a comment in the community.

 By the way, here are a few posts that might help you to customize your system after installation: